MickyHCorbett/MorfLess/package/installation.md

 Use the following AWS CLI command to copy the content of the local package folder to S3:

         aws s3 cp <local_package_bucket>/ s3://morfless-package/ --recursive

+## Set-up Buckets

+The 4 buckets used for MorfLess are set up separately using the CloudFormation template Morfless-CreateBuckets.yml.
+This is done as deleting and recreating buckets can cause issues if you link your site to CloudFront.
+It also means you can decide to leave the content as is and just respin up the functions and apis.

+The CloudFormation file MorfLess-CreateBuckets.yml contains the following Parameter section:

+    Parameters:
+       morflessS3WebsiteBucket:
+         Type: String
+         Default: mydomain.com
+         Description: The target bucket i.e. website.
+Dots can be used.
+       morflessListBucket:
+         Type: String
+         Default: morfless-mydomain-list
+         Description: The backend list bucket
+       morflessSourceBucket:
+         Type: String
+         Default: morfless-mydomain-source
+         Description: The backend source files bucket
+       morflessSearchBucket:
+         Type: String
+         Default: morfless-mydomain-search
+         Description: The backend search files bucket

+Change the _mydomain_ and _MyDomain_ elements to match what you want your website or web development site to be called.
+A bucket will be created that hosts the static website with the following address:

+        mydomain.com.s3-website.<aws-region>.amazonaws.com

 ## Cloud Formation Set Up Part 1